China lets yuan fall further, fuels fears of 'currency war'

 Stocks on major world markets fell again on Wednesday in the wake of the yuan devaluation as exporters to China feared a loss of competitiveness.

-An MSCI index of stocks on major world markets lost about 0.5 percent.
-Companies with notable exposure to China, including German automaker BMW and U.S. luxury goods maker Coach, lost 3.7 percent and 4.4 percent respectively.
+An MSCI index of stocks on major world markets .MIWD00000PUS lost about 0.5 percent.
+Companies with notable exposure to China, including German automaker BMW (BMWG.DE) and U.S. luxury goods maker Coach (COH.N), lost 3.7 percent and 4.4 percent respectively.

 Investors sought safety in top-rated government bonds, driving yields on German two-year bonds to a record low and pushing U.S. Treasury yields down, with some analysts saying a long-awaited Federal Reserve interest rate rise may now be delayed.